Back to News

 The Whooper of Sennen Cove

-At Land’s End lies a mysterious graveyard where the sound of bells has been heard chiming at midnight there.
+At Land’s End lies a mysterious graveyard where the sound of bells can be heard chiming at midnight.
 It is believed the bells come from the ghost of a sea captain, who is in denial that his ship has sunk.

 It was rumoured to be the meeting place of witches, and those who wanted to convert would secretly visit the stone.
-They had to touch the rock nine times at midnight!
-Its powers were believed to cure children of rickets, but only if their parents were married!
+They had to touch the rock nine times at midnight.
+Its powers were believed to cure children of illnesses if they lay on it at midnight and it still rocked – but only if their parents were married!

 An old boat in the misty sea